Oysters in New York

 Boulevard Montparnasse has many great and impressive fish restaurants that 'boast' their seafood restaurants.
 Here 'Fruit de mer' servings are available in many shades.
 However, the possibilities of getting oysters in all varieties are also present.

-Here the range of oysters is also large, though not quite as large as at Le Bar a Huitres.
+Here the range of oysters is large.
 And besides oysters, you can also enjoy the Brasserie itself with its art nouveau décor.
 It's a gem.

 Oysters in London